 Creating a Goal for your Webpage

 In the past, many clients have said to me “I don’t know what to write for the webpage until I’ve seen the web design.”
-In this scenario the client is trying to use the graphic design and layout to justify the existence of their webpage, and sometimes clients want to use the web design and layout as inspiration for their web copy.
-This signifies that you don’t know what the point of your page is, making it extremely hard to create web copy, a web design or set it within a hierarchy to engage your reader.
+In this scenario, the client is trying to use the graphic design and layout to justify the existence of their webpage, and sometimes clients want to use the web design and layout as inspiration for their web copy.
+This signifies that you don’t know what the point of your page is, making it extremely hard to create web copy,

 Squeeze Pages, Sales Pages & Sign-Up Pages